 - analysis and development of micro- and macro-prudential policy instruments in the non-banking sector;

 - enhancing the availability of information at EU level for investors, market participants and regulators via an up to date IT and data strategy;

 - developing innovative and practical analytical tools (e.g. risk indicators, stress testing);

 - improving insight in and oversight of financial innovation; and

 - further intensifying cooperation with similar functions at national authorities and other relevant international and EU authorities.

 ESMA’s Reports in the Area of Market surveillance

-- Bi-annually, ESMA produces the Trends, Risks and Vulnerabilities report (TRV report) composed of three parts:
+Twice a year, ESMA produces the Trends, Risks and Vulnerabilities report (TRV report) composed of three parts: